Ri Son-gwon

 Ri Son-gwon (Korean: 리선권) is a North Korean politician and diplomat who has served as chairman of the Committee for the Peaceful Reunification of the Fatherland.
-In January 2020, he was named in media reports as the successor for Foreign Minister Ri Yong-ho.
+Between January 2020 and June 2022, he served as the Minister of Foreign Affairs.

 Career

 Ri led a North Korean delegation for the first high-level inter-Korean talks in more than two years in January 2018.
 He was once known the right-hand man of Kim Yong-chol, and appeared at a second round of inter-Korean working-level military talks in October 2006.
 He also served as a Senior Colonel within the Korean People's Army.

+In January 2020, he was named in media reports as the successor for Foreign Minister Ri Yong-ho.

+On 11 February 2021, he was elected as a member of the Politburo of the Workers' Party of Korea.
+On 11 June 2022, during the fifth enlarged plenary meeting of the 8th Central Committee of the WPK, Ri was appointed the head of the United Front Department.
+He was succeeded by Choe Son-hui as the Minister of Foreign Affairs.